Raghav0005/Raghav0005/README.md

 ### About Me:

 <p align="center">
   Hey!
-I am Raghav, currently in first year of CS at University of Waterloo!
+I am Raghav, currently a CS student at University of Waterloo!
 I love spending my time at hackathons and making personal projects.
 Check them out!
 </p>

 :bulb: I would love to collaborate on some open source projects.\